|

 value of the wealth produced is equal to the total purchasing

-creates its own demand _ works in the present economy.
-The
+supply creates its own demand _ works in the present economy.

-Theorem also requires that producers and consumers must be
+The Theorem also requires that producers and consumers must

 Yet Says Theorem does not, and cannot, work as things

-goods and services is being largely done by capital, and capital
+of goods and services is being largely done by capital,

-is narrowly owned i.e., producers and consumers are not the
+and capital is narrowly owned i.e., producers and consumers

-same people (as is required if the Theorem is to work properly).19
+are not the same people (as is required if the Theorem is

-_ i.e., Says Theorem (Law) can work efficiently _ if
+demand _ i.e., Says Theorem (Law) can work efficiently

-productive capital is distributed more broadly among the population,
+_ if productive capital is distributed more broadly among

-over time, on market principles, thereby ensuring that productive
+the population, over time, on market principles, thereby

 d) believes in a zero-sum equation

-gains something, somebody else loses the equivalent.
-Thus
+somebody gains something, somebody else loses the equivalent.

 in economics is possible and any improvement for the poor